An iterative approach for amplitude amplification with nonorthogonal measurements: Introduction

-Now we briefly describe this amplitude-amplification method for quantum factorization using three coupled harmonic oscillators.
+Now we briefly describe this amplitude-amplification method for factorization using three coupled harmonic oscillators.
 Let us now consider the first step of our approach.
 Initially, the first two harmonic oscillators are in a number-state basis and the third oscillator is in a coherent state.
 Let the three coupled harmonic oscillators evolve for a period of time.
 The detection is then conditioned on a coherent state with a rotation frequency being proportional to $N$.
 The probability of finding this coherent state can be adjusted by choosing both an appropriate period of time evolution and magnitude of the coherent state.
 Here we find that this probability is not small.
 Indeed, the probability of finding the factors' state can be increased by a factor which is the reciprocal of the probability of obtaining this coherent state.
+But the word "probability" in these sentences is different to the total probability of obtaining the factors.

 The resulting states of the first two oscillators, after the first step, are used as new input states in the second step of our approach.
 Also, the state of the third oscillator is now prepared as a coherent state with the same, or higher, magnitude.
 By repeating the same procedure described in the first step, we can obtain the states of the factors with a much higher probability.
-We then iterate these procedures $L$ times, until the probability of finding the factors' state is close to one.
-As an example of how this method works, we show how to factorize the integer $N=1,030,189=1009{\times}1021$.
-Here the probabilities of obtaining coherent states, with rotation frequencies proportional to $N$, are larger than 0.1 in each iteration.
-The probability of finding the factors can reach nearly one after 12 iterations.
+We then iterate these procedures $L\sim(\log_2{N})$ times, until the probability of finding the factors' state is close to one.

-In addition, this amplitude-amplification method can be applied to search problems by suitably controlling nonlinear interactions between the harmonic oscillators and making appropriate conditional measurements.
-This approach can search a ``target'' from $N$ possible inputs in {\it linear time}.
-It surpasses Grover's algorithm which only provides a quadratic speed-up for searching \cite{Grover,Bennett}.
-Since NP-complete problems such as 3-SAT, the traveling salesman problem, etc \cite{Dasgupta}, can be mapped into search problems \cite{Bennett,Dasgupta}.
-This implies that {\it NP-complete problems can be exponentially sped up}.

-We also generalize this method of amplitude amplification by using a system of (more than three) coupled harmonic oscillators.
-In Fig.~\ref{hoqcomputer}, the harmonic-oscillator quantum computation is schematically depicted.
-This can be used for solving a system of linear or nonlinear functions with $A$ integer unknowns which are subject to $B$ constraints.
-This is very useful for integer programming \cite{Wolsey} which is an important tool in operational research \cite{Hillier}.
-To obtain the solutions of the functions, we require to perform conditional measurements of coherent states of the $B$ oscillators which are used for checking the $B$ constraints.